Financial Samurai

 Best Retirement Planner

-If you want to retire early and with confidence, sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+If you want to retire early and with confidence, sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.
 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.

 I was paying $1,700 a year in fees I had no idea I was paying.
 After you link all your accounts, use their Retirement Planner that pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.